mgroves/GtkSignage/README.md

 **Q: Why did you do (weird thing in Python)?**
 A: I'm not a Python developer.
 This was mostly developed with an AI coding assistant.
 I'm open to suggestions, and please don't assume I know beans about Python, Python ecosystem, or Python idioms.

+**Q: How do I ssh into the Raspberry Pi after install?
+I get a message "Only console users are allowed to run the X server"**
+A: `ssh -t username@host "bash --noprofile --norc"` should do it.

 **Q: What if I'm a crazy person and want to develop this using WSL/Windows?**
 A: You will need to use some/all of these commands when running in WSL.
 Don't expect this to be supported, these are really just notes for my crazy self.